 Walmart and Target both provide a list of online retailers whose prices they will match, subject to review.
 Please note that you should always contact the retailer to verify a price match.
 And if you want to price match at a local Walmart store, talk to the store about its price-match policy.

-Here’s the list of online retailers that both Walmart and Target say they will price match: Amazon, Babies R Us, Bed Bath & Beyond, Best Buy, Dick’s Sporting Goods, JCPenney, Kmart, Kohls, Newegg, Office Depot, Petco, PetSmart, Sears, Sports Authority, Staples, Toys R Us and Walgreens.
+Here’s the list of online retailers that both Walmart and Target say they will price match: Amazon, Bed Bath & Beyond, Best Buy, Dick’s Sporting Goods, JCPenney, Kohls, Newegg, Office Depot, Petco, PetSmart, Sports Authority, Staples and Walgreens.

 Rachel Holly Farrow contributed to the reporting for this article.